Ultraman

-The Ultra Series (ウルトラシリーズ, Urutora Shirīzu), also known as Ultraman, is a Japanese science fiction media franchise owned and produced by Tsuburaya Productions, which began with the television series Ultra Q in 1966.
+Ultraman, also known as the Ultra Series (ウルトラシリーズ, Urutora Shirīzu), is a Japanese science fiction media franchise owned and produced by Tsuburaya Productions, which began with the television series Ultra Q in 1966.
 The franchise has expanded into many television shows, films, comic books, and other media publications, becoming one of the most prominent productions in the Japanese tokusatsu and kaiju genres and pioneering the Kyodai Hero subgenre.
 The Ultraman series is centered on a fictional alien race of superheroes who often combat kaiju or other aliens.

 In Japan, the Ultraman brand generated $7.4 billion US dollars in merchandising revenue from 1966 to 1987.
 This makes it one of the highest-grossing media franchises of all time.
 Ultraman was the world's third top-selling licensed character in the 1980s, largely due to his popularity in Asia.
 References to Ultraman are abundant in Japanese popular culture, much like references to Superman in Western culture.

 The Ultras

 The franchise is centered on the "Ultras" (ウルトラ一族, Urutora Ichizoku), a collective term for the fictional extraterrestrial races spread across its multiverse, with multiple origins given for them.
-The warriors of these continuities gather at a planet within the M78 nebula (M78星雲, Emu-Nanajūhachi seiun), (Note: During the pre-production of the original Ultraman series, the nebula was originally intended to be called the M87 nebula, a direct reference to the origin galaxy of the titular spacecraft in the 1956 film Fearful Attack of the Flying Saucers.) (not to be confused with the real Messier 78)—also called called the Land of Light (光の国, Hikari no Kuni).
+The warriors of these continuities gather at a planet within the M78 nebula (M78星雲, Emu-Nanajūhachi seiun), (Note: During the pre-production of the original Ultraman series, the nebula was originally intended to be called the M87 nebula, a direct reference to the origin galaxy of the titular spacecraft in the 1956 film Fearful Attack of the Flying Saucers.) (not to be confused with the real Messier 78)—also called the Land of Light (光の国, Hikari no Kuni).
 Of the 18 billion populating it, 1 million are part of the Inter Galactic Defence Force (宇宙警備隊, Uchū Keibitai) who maintain peace in the universe from alien invaders and monsters.
 The Ultras that are sent to other worlds are given Color Timers, or "warning lights", which blink with increasing frequency if an Ultra's energy dwindles.
 They can thus remain active for only a limited span of minutes before its energy is depleted, although it can be replenished afterwards.
 The main protagonists of each installment end up on Earth and bond with humans or have a human incarnation, their hosts using devices to summon their Ultra's unique power.